acaizu00/about-me-/README.md

 hi!! if ur reading this thank you for stopping by! the list below is just some stuff to know about me byi.

 byi:
-- i've been having quite a few moments where i've had to call out minors in the 18+ server - so i will be asking for your age to be sure you're an adult.
+- i'm a very optimistic and a half glass full kind of person!

-- i'm not much of a talker sadly. but after i get to know you i'll be alot more chatty (if you'd like me to be, ofc)
+- i'm not much of a talker at first. but after i get to know you i'll be alottt more chatty (if you'd like me to be, ofc)

 - stay platonic.